algorithmica-org/en/eytzinger.md

 Ancestry mattered a lot back then, but writing down that data was expensive. *Ahnentafel* allows displaying a person's genealogy compactly, without wasting extra space by drawing diagrams.

 It lists a person's direct ancestors in a fixed sequence of ascent.
-First the person theirself is listed as number 1, and then, recursively, for each person numbered $k$ their father is listed as $2k$ and their mother as $(2k+1)$.
+First, the person theirself is listed as number 1, and then, recursively, for each person numbered $k$, their father is listed as $2k$ and their mother as $(2k+1)$.

 Here is the example for Paul I, the great-grandson of Peter I, the Great: